ccywch/SEresearchGuide/SEpaperWriting.md

 * Motivation and benefit of this task
 * Existing studies and corresponding limitations
 * Our approach (1-2 paragraphs)
-* Evaluation (1-2 paragraphs)
+* Evaluation
 * A list of contributions (e.g., a novel approach for a novel question, an empirical study, an open-source tool, comprehensive evaluation)

 ## Approach
-* A flow chart for the overall approach
+* A flow chart for the overall approach (It always takes me one afternoon to draw)
 * Give some examples or draw some figures to demonstrate some steps in the approach
 * For some complicated logic, either write some mathematic formula (represent the problem formally) or a pseudo-code algorithm